Last Updated on

 The Da Vinci mini packs an impressive performance in the prints.
 It prints at 100 microns with reasonably good detail.
 True, it can never beat a $1000 3D printer if you pit it against one.
 But for a sub-$200 printer (as of today on Amazon), the print quality is top-notch.

 It is a tad slow for our liking.
 But once again, it all boils down to what one can realistically expect at this price point.
 For the money, the Da Vinci Mini is a lot of printer.
 Period!

 • Filament Lock in with XYZWare, which prevents you from refilling the spool using a filament of your choice.

 • Lack of adhesion on the build plate

 To sum it up

-That’s it folks.
+That’s it, folks.
 These are our favorite 3D printers in the sub-$500 range.
-Our choice would be the Ender 3 but it will require assembling and calibration before start printing.
+Our choice would be the Ender 3, but it will require assembling and calibration before starting printing.
 There’s FlashForge Finder for absolute beginners.

-We hope that this helps you make an informed choice and if you have your own personal favorite to add to this, then do write into us and don’t forget to show us some love by sharing this post with your buddies.
+We hope that this helps you make an informed choice, and if you have your favorite to add to this, then do write to us, and don’t forget to show us some love by sharing this post with your buddies.